-Your dentist is typically the healthcare provider who you see most consistently.
+Your dentist is typically the healthcare provider you see most consistently.
 Other healthcare providers, like your regular physician, are usually only seen when a problem or question arises– or during your yearly checkup.
-General dentists are seen by their patients every few months because their practice is uniquely oriented toward preventing disease rather than responding to it.
+General dentists are seen by their patients every few months because their services are uniquely oriented toward preventing disease rather than responding to it.

-General dentistry usually involves the teeth, gums, and maxillofacial (the jaw and face) region.
+General and cosmetic dentistry usually involve the teeth, gums, and maxillofacial (the jaw and face) region.
 Dentistry and oral health go hand-in-hand with overall health since having healthy teeth and gums can prevent diabetes, heart disease, and other preventable conditions.
-General dentistry can prevent, diagnose, and treat a wide variety of diseases, conditions, and disorders, some of which aren’t even specific to your mouth or oral health.
+General dental services prevent, diagnose, and treat a wide variety of diseases, conditions, and disorders, some of which aren’t even specific to your mouth or oral health.
 If left untreated, oral disease progression can result in pain, loss of teeth, and expensive treatments to restore function.
 It can also negatively affect your overall health.

-Dr. Inna Chern places a strong emphasis on oral and overall health at our Manhattan practice by taking into account factors like your health, fitness lifestyle, and sleep.
-During a routine visit to Dr. Inna Chern in New York City, she will complete thorough health history, an examination of your mouth and jaw joint (TMJ), a professional cleaning, and discuss various holistic and conventional ways to maintain your oral and systemic health.
+Dr. Inna Chern places a strong emphasis on oral and overall health at our Manhattan practice by taking into account factors like your health, fitness level, and sleep habits.
+During a routine visit to Dr. Chern in New York City, she will complete thorough health history, an examination of your mouth and jaw joint (TMJ), perform a professional dental cleaning, and discuss various holistic and conventional ways to maintain your oral and overall health.